The gassy messenger: N2 and O2 are also greenhouse gases

 Use of Raman Spectrography in gas analysis: Springer

-Conception of a gas analyzer based on linear raman spectroscopy:
+Conception of a gas analyzer based on linear Raman spectroscopy:

 N2 and O2 vibration modes